agentos-project/agentos/documentation/local_quickstart.rst

 Notice that PCS automatically initializes an instance of the ``MovementUpdater`` class and adds it as a member to the ``Agent`` class.
-We can now run our agent again to ensure our ``MovementUpdater`` Component is functioning as expected.
+We can now run our agent again to ensure our ``MovementUpdater`` Module is functioning as expected.
 On the command-line, run::

     agentos run agent